okotieno/lpg-manager/libs/admin-portal/pages/administration/README.md

-# users-page
+# administration-page

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test users-page` to execute the unit tests.
+Run `nx test administration-page` to execute the unit tests.